-We are working with Shaw Trust to improve the accessibility of our website.
-The website will be tested by users who themselves are disabled and use assistive technologies such as JAWS, NVDA screen readers, Dragon voice activation software and Zoom Text magnification.
-We are aiming for WCAG Level AA in 2021 and will then explore further improvements.
+We have worked with Shaw Trust to improve the accessibility of our website.
+The website has been tested by users who themselves are disabled and use assistive technologies such as JAWS, NVDA screen readers, Dragon voice activation software and Zoom Text magnification.
+We are aiming for WCAG Level AA in 2022 and will then explore further improvements.
 We have a dedicated page on our website called “Accessible Travel” which can be accessed from our homepage.
 This page includes the following:

 - a clear and simple summary of Passenger Assist

 - the contact details to book Passenger Assist and purchase a ticket

 - a list of our on board facilities, particularly features within accessible rooms